akshay5995/context-switch/content/blog/useReport/index.md

 How does it apply to libraries?

-Functions or components exposed by your library are also APIs.As it allows the developer to communicate between their application code and your code that exists in the library.
+Functions or components exposed by your library are also APIs as, it allows the developer to communicate between their application code and your code that exists in the library.

 When I first created the component it allowed you to embed a report in your React application.
 So it exported React component as a default called `Report`.